Doctor of Philosophy in Electrical and Computer Engineering (Nanotechnology)

-The University of Waterloo offers the first MASc and PhD programs in Nanotechnology of its kind in Canada.
+The University of Waterloo offers the first Master of Applied Science (MASc) and Doctor of Philosophy (PhD) programs in Nanotechnology of its kind in Canada.
 The interdisciplinary research programs, jointly offered by three departments in the Faculty of Science and four in the Faculty of Engineering, provide students with a stimulating educational environment that spans from basic research through to application.
 The goal of the collaborative programs is to allow students to gain perspectives on nanotechnology from a wide community of scholars within and outside their disciplines in both course and thesis work.

 The MASc degree collaborative program provides a strong foundation in the emerging areas of nano-science or nano-engineering in preparation for the workforce or for further graduate study and research leading to a doctoral degree.
 Four key areas of research strengths have been identified: nanomaterials, nano-electronics design and fabrication, nano-instruments and devices, and nano-biosystems.
 The objective of the PhD program is to prepare students for careers in academia, industrial R & D and government research labs.
 Students from Science and Engineering will work side-by-side in world class laboratory facilities namely, the Giga-to-Nano Electronics Lab (G2N), Waterloo Advanced Technology Lab (WatLAB) and the new 225,000 gross sq. ft.
 Nano-Quantum Center expected to be completed in early 2011.

 There are nearly 50 faculty members involved in nanotechnology research at the university with many who are internationally renowned leaders in their fields.
 Among them are seven Canada Research Chairs and two NSERC Industrial Research Chairs.

 Admission requirements are the same as home department programs.
 The home department in which the applicant intends to pursue graduate study must approve the application.
 Interested students should apply directly to one of the following departments via the regular university application process: